mhtrinhLIC/cheatsheet/ssh-via-ssm.md

 Resource requirement:
 * VPC with private and public subnet
-* An instance that your want to connect to in private subnet
+* An instance that you want to connect to, in a private subnet

 How it work: you ask AWS Sesion-Manager to estalish a ssh tunnel from your instance to your local machine.
 Then you ssh into your instance via the tunnel.